Chirag-ahir/JAVA-All-Basic/README.md

 Hiding internal details and showing functionality to the user is known as abstraction.
 For example phone call, we don't know the internal processing.

+2 types of abstraction in java :
+1. data abstraction
+2. control abstraction

 What is Abstract class <br>
 An abstract class in Java is a class that can't be instantiated.
 Any abstract class can have both abstract as well as non-abstract methods.